 - Duration: 2 hours

-- Tour highlights: 4 Covered Passages (passage Vero-Dodat, passage Vivienne, passage des Panoramas and passage Jouffroy), Palais Royal
+- Tour Highlights: 4 Covered Passages (passage Vero-Dodat, passage Vivienne, passage des Panoramas and passage Jouffroy) as well as Palais Royal

 - Meeting Point: Kiosque des Noctambules (Kiosk for Night Owls) at the exit of Palais Royal/Musee du Louvre Metro Station

 - Max.
 Size of your Party: up to 8 people

 - Price: 260 EUR for 1 to 8 people

 - Cancellation: Full refund if we receive your notice at least 1 week before the tour date.
 100% cancellation fee otherwise.

 Dive into the early 19th century lifestyle with a visit of 4 covered passages and the hidden Palais Royal gardens.